 We’ve celebrated a love for all things cool, soft and sweet for hundreds of years in the States, and the land of the free has always been the beating heart of ice cream innovation!

 This 4th of July, we wanted to try a recipe that celebrates the brave pioneers that helped build our home and the rich ice cream landscape that we enjoy today.
-In honour of these American trailblazers, we present to the Gingerbread Apple Pie à la Mode!
+In honor of these American trailblazers, we present the Gingerbread Apple Pie à la Mode!

 - ⅓ tablespoon ground cloves

 - ½ cup brown sugar